harshh917/AI_Support_Agent/README.md

 During evaluation, the Gemini free-tier daily generation quota was exhausted.
 Therefore, a full 200-example LLM evaluation and judge run could not be completed without additional API quota.

 No unsupported LLM performance number is reported.

+The agreement harness is implemented but could not be populated with fresh LLM-judge scores because the available Gemini free-tier quota was exhausted during evaluation.

 ## Golden set